tyjhart/flowanalyzer/Fields.md

 <sup>1</sup> Mikrotik - Exported by Mikrotik as "0", but not supported yet by RouterOS as of Oct.
 2016

-<sup>2</sup> Not all platforms support Egress (direction Out) flow reporting, most only support Ingress (direction In) reporting.
+<sup>2</sup> Not all platforms support Egress (Direction = Out) flow reporting, most only support Ingress (Direction = In) reporting.

 <sup>3</sup> Local to the individual collector devices - match this with the Sensor ID.

-<sup>4</sup> IANA registered protocols only.
+<sup>4</sup> IANA-registered protocols only.
 See the official IANA list of protocol numbers and names.

 **Note**: Netflow v5 does not support IPv6.